wanders00/dit113_systems_development/README.md

 # Introduction

 ## Why the project is useful

-- By knowing the carbon dioxide level you are able to determine the air quality.
-If the quality is bad, you are suggested to ventilate.

 - By knowing the room temperature you are able to tell if the temperature is too high or not.